Anxiety, Panic & Stress

 • Are you sometimes envious of other people’s abilities?

-Talking through things in a focussed way can really help you get clarity on what needs changing.
+Talking through these issues in a focused way can help us to get clarity on what needs changing.
+It can also help us to develop a plan for making those changes.

 Anxiety